compulim/react-chain-of-responsibility/README.md

 When writing middleware, keep them as stateless as possible and do not relies on data outside of the `request` object.
 The way it is writing should be similar to React function components.

-### Good middleware returns false to skip rendering
+### Good middleware returns `false`/`null`/`undefined` to skip rendering

 If the middleware wants to skip rendering a request, return `false`/`null`/`undefined` directly.
 Do not return `() => false`, `<Fragment />`, or any other invisible components.

-This helps the component which send the request to the chain of responsibility to determine whether the request could be rendered or not.
+This helps the hosting component to determine whether the request would be rendered or not.

 ### Typing a component which expect no props to be passed